matzzcode/phpmyadmin-installer/README.md

-## How to use a script to install phpmyadmin on pterodactyl
+## How to use a script to install phpMyAdmin on pterodactyl panel
 ```bash
 bash <(curl -s https://raw.githubusercontent.com/matzzcode/phpmyadmin-installer/refs/heads/main/install.sh)
 ```